 • Conceptual learning research

-• Wiggins and McTighe (2005) offer insight.
-Erickson (2002) explains concept-based curriculum.
-Hattie (2009) discusses visible learning impact on the learner.
+• Wiggins and McTighe (2005) give key insights.
+Erickson (2002) explains concept-based curriculum design.
+Hattie (2009) shows how visible learning affects the learner.

 • Erickson, H. L. (2002). *Concept-based curriculum and instruction: Teaching beyond the facts*.
 Corwin Press.